The Canadian Code of Advertising Standards

 their physical, emotional or moral harm.

-Child-directed advertising in the broadcast media is separately regulated by the Broadcast Code for
+Child-directed advertising in the broadcast media is separately regulated by The Broadcast Code for Advertising to Children,

 13. Advertising to Minors